 Outstanding Professional Contribution to Knowledge Award: This award is given for a demonstrated contribution to the advancement of college counseling theory and/or practice by means of a dissertation, thesis, publication, or scholarly presentation.

-Sylvia Short Counselor of the Year: Nikita Robinson – Georgia Southern University Armstrong Campus
+Sylvia Short Counselor of the Year: Nikita Robinson, Georgia Southern University

-Clinical Program of the Year: Georgia Southern University/Mark Taracuk – Georgia Southern University
+Clinical Program of the Year: “Creating Champions” by Mark Taracuk, Georgia Southern University

 President’s Grant: Mark Taracuk, Georgia Southern University